Rebound headache is the main cause of chronic frequent cephalgia, as it's known. It is directly the result of overuse of painkillers.

 This is perhaps just a reminder, to myself too, that when treatment is not succeeding in the way expected, we should consider looking elsewhere.

 The jaw joint is a not uncommon cause of severe migraine headaches and facial pain.
-Because the sensory nucleus of the trigeminal nerve is found in the upper cervical spine, neck problems are often a feature as well.
+Because the sensory nucleus of the trigeminal nerve is located in the upper cervical spine, neck problems are often a feature as well.

 The features are usually not that surprising.
 Do you have a clicking or popping jaw joint when chewing, yawning, kissing or even just speaking?